Professional/Short course Best Interest Assessment

 On successful completion of this module, you will be able to:

-• critically analyse the theoretical and research evidence base for professional practice in the BIA role, including maintaining personhood in care, working with other professional perspectives and advocacy, contested decision making and ethical and values based practice.
+• apply the theoretical and research evidence base for professional practice in the BIA role, including promoting the voice of the assessed person, acknowledging other professional perspectives and advocacy in contested decision making on risk in ethical practice.

-• explore the interpersonal skills required for BIA practice, including engaging people with communication and capacity issues, promoting the assessed person's rights and informing the assessed adult and other lay people of the nature of the BIA role and DoLS in a manner that supports effective ethical, person-centred practice.
+• explore relevant interpersonal strategies for BIA practice, including engaging people with communication and capacity issues, and informing the assessed adult and other lay people of the nature of the BIA role and promoting the assessed person's rights in person-centred practice.

-• identify how discrimination and oppression can affect decision making with diverse people who may lack mental capacity to make decisions and need restrictive care to keep themselves safe and explore strategies for ensuring that the principles of best interests and less restrictive decision making are kept at the heart of BIA practice.
+• identify how discrimination and oppression affects decision making with diverse people who may lack mental capacity and need restrictive care to keep themselves safe and explore strategies to ensure the principles of best interests and less restrictive decision making remain at the heart of BIA practice.

-• evidence professional autonomy and the development of evidence informed arguments in decision-making and writing required assessments and reports in the formation of an appropriately assertive professional BIA identity, at an interprofessional and organisational level.
+• explore the application of professional autonomy to develop evidence informed arguments in decision-making and recording, supporting the formation of an appropriately assertive BIA identity, at personal, professional and organisational levels.

 Entry requirements

-The Deprivation of Liberty Safeguards statute states that to undertake Best Interests Assessor training, participants must be either be a:
+The Deprivation of Liberty Safeguards statute states that, to undertake Best Interests Assessor training, participants must be either be:

-• social worker registered with Social Work England or Social Care Wales
+• a social worker registered with Social Work England or Social Care Wales.

 You must also: